Zenkoku Jiren: Second Conference

+Anarcho-syndicalists break away

 The consolidation of pure anarchist influence within Zenkoku Jiren prompted much of its anarcho-syndicalist membership to break away from the organisation.
 Among them, the Koto General Workers' Union and Tokyo Food Workers' Union decided to form their own anarcho-syndicalist union federation.
 In April 1929, they established the All-Japan Libertarian Federal Council of Labour Unions (日本労働組合自由連合協議会), commonly abbreviated as Nihon Jikyō.
 Meanwhile, the Tokyo Casual Workers' Union, Nankatsu General Workers' Union and Osaka Amalgamated Workers' Union all joined the JCP-aligned Zenkyō trade union federation.
 The defection of so many anarcho-syndicalists to the ranks of Bolshevism, with the noted exceptions of Enishi Ichizo, Takahashi Kōkichi and Shirai Shinpei, made pure anarchists feel justified in their criticisms of anarcho-syndicalism.

 The split also penetrated individual unions and other organisations.
 In April 1929, the Tokyo Printworkers' Union divided along factional lines, with the anarcho-syndicalists splitting off and establishing the Tokyo Printworkers' Federation, which remained outside Zenkoku Jiren.
 Throughout mid-1929, many more anarcho-syndicalists withdrew from Zenkoku Jiren and established their own unions, including printworkers in Kyoto, fishers in Izumi and workers in Kishiwada.
-In August 1929, the publication of Hatta Shuzo's pamphlet The Fallacy of the Theory of the Class Struggle by Zenkoku Jiren exacerbated factional disagreements within the publishing group of the Kokushoku Sensen magazine.
+In August 1929, the publication of Hatta Shūzō's pamphlet The Fallacy of the Theory of the Class Struggle by Zenkoku Jiren exacerbated factional disagreements within the publishing group of the pluralistic anarchist Kokushoku Sensen magazine.
 By December 1929, the publication collapsed, with each faction establishing their own separate magazines the following year.